tjhorner/matterhook/README.md

 Either in a `config.json` or in your environment variables, you can set a `MATTERMOST_HOOK_URL` to be used globally across all hooks.
 Or you can set up the URL in hooks individually.

+The `PORT` environment variable can also optionally be set if you wish to run it on a different port.
+The default is port 3000.

 ### Creating a hook

 Hooks live in `hooks.json`.
 It is an array of hooks you wish to define.
 Every hook can have these keys: